seanko23/Kart_Rider_Ranking_Analytics_GUI/README.md

 KRGUI.py is English based python file and KRGUI-KR.py is Korean based python file.

-Both python files will require the user to download kartriderdataset.csv file.
-Korean based file will require NotoSansKR-Medium.otf file.
+Both python files will require the user to download kartriderdataset.csv file.\nKorean based file will require NotoSansKR-Medium.otf file.